 CIHR Doctoral Research Awards

-The CIHR Doctoral Research Awards Program funds applications in any area of health research.
-Two streams of scholarships are administered through a single application:
+The Canadian Institutes of Health Research (CIHR) Doctoral Research Awards fund applications in any area of health research.

 Acceptance and Activation

 - Accept the offer of award from the agency following the instructions provided in the letter of offer, and then activate it for payment by completing the required agency forms.

 - Initiate the payment process at Western by following these steps:

 - Access the Student Center

 - Select ‘Self Service’ from the main menu, then 'Campus Finances'